-News and events In 'News and events' When Black Holes Collide – TedxBrum 2016Antimatter Matters - new exhibit at Royal Society ExhibitionNews and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
+News and events In 'News and events' When Black Holes Collide – TedxBrum 2016Antimatter Matters - new exhibit at Royal Society ExhibitionNews and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16 - 20/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
 The conference will be held in July 2017 at the University of Birmingham, organised in partnership with the Institute of Physics (IOP) and the Universities of Nottingham and Warwick.
 Having all been awarded Juno Champion status by IOP, the three universities' physics departments are strongly committed to promoting diversity and look forward to being fully involved in the conference.
 Displaying 1 to 1 of 1 See our Talks and Seminars page.
-News New Staff in Physics & Astronomy, July – October 2015 DescriptionA round-up of new Physics and Astronomy staff members July – October 2015 HRH The Duke of York, KG visits Birmingham's quantum technology labs DescriptionThe Duke of York visited the School of Physics and Astronomy at Birmingham on Tuesday 29th September to see new developments in the area of quantum technology.
+News My week at the Baikonur Cosmodrome - with Professor Mike Cruise DescriptionAs UK astronaut Tim Peake makes his landmark flight to the ISS, Professor Cruise will be providing us a daily update from the launch site in Kazakhstan.
+Nuclear Decommissioning requires education and training to advance future talent in the sector DescriptionThe decommissioning of nuclear facilities is growing worldwide, creating job opportunities at all educational levels.
+Nuclear decommissioning is the industrial process of dismantling and decontaminating nuclear facilities and site remediation, removing them from regulatory control.
+Swarovski collaborate with University of Birmingham physicists DescriptionSwarovski, have collaborated with researchers from the Birmingham Solar Oscillations Network (BiSON) project in School of Physics and Astronomy to develop a soundscape inspired by the sun.
+LISA Pathfinder en route to gravitational wave demonstration DescriptionThe European Space Agency's LISA Pathfinder lifted off earlier today on a Vega rocket from Europe's spaceport in Kourou, French Guiana, on its way to demonstrate technology for observing gravitational waves from space.
+Professor Shuang Zhang awarded Royal Society research accolade DescriptionProfessor Shuang Zhang from the School of Physics and Astronomy has received the Royal Society Wolfson Research Merit Award for his work in metamaterials and plasmonics.
+New Staff in Physics & Astronomy, July – October 2015 DescriptionA round-up of new Physics and Astronomy staff members July – October 2015 HRH The Duke of York, KG visits Birmingham's quantum technology labs DescriptionThe Duke of York visited the School of Physics and Astronomy at Birmingham on Tuesday 29th September to see new developments in the area of quantum technology.
 Detecting gravitational waves in space: LISA Pathfinder test mission launch imminent DescriptionLISA Pathfinder (LPF), the test mission to demonstrate new technologies necessary for the planned gravitational wave observatory eLISA, will be shipped to the spaceport in Kourou on September 3rd, 2015, in preparation for launch.
 Physics and Astronomy receives top marks for student satisfaction DescriptionParticipants in the National Student Survey (NSS) have ranked Physics and Astronomy highly at the University of Birmingham with 96 student satisfaction.
 New breath test shows possible biomarker for early-stage liver disease diagnosis DescriptionA natural compound called limonene, which is found in oranges and lemons, could be indicative in early-stage diagnosis of liver disease, according to research published in the journal EBioMedicine by researchers in the Molecular Physics Group at the University of Birmingham.
-New Staff in Physics & Astronomy, March – June 2015 DescriptionA round-up of new Physics and Astronomy staff members March – June 2015 Shining a light on black holes: Revolutionising our understanding of the universe from the dawn of time DescriptionProfessor Andreas Freise and the Gravitational Wave Group have been listening in to the universe's 'gravity channel' - ripples in space-time caused by violent cosmic events such as the explosion of stars or the collision of two black holes to revolutionise our understanding of the universe.
-LHC experiments are back in business at a new record energy DescriptionGeneva, 03 June, 2015.
-Birmingham physicists eagerly await results as CERN's Large Hadron Collider (LHC) starts to deliver physics data today for the first time in 27 months.
-Major research project to detect gravitational waves is underway DescriptionA research project to detect gravitational waves, minute ripples in the fabric of space and that were predicted by Einstein, was officially launched on May 19, 2015.
-Professor Yvonne Elsworth elected Royal Society Fellow DescriptionCongratulations to Professor Yvonne Elsworth on her election as a Fellow of the Royal Society, a fellowship of many of the world's most distinguished scientists drawn from all areas of science, engineering and medicine.
-Displaying 21 to 30 of 127 Previous 1 2 3 4 5 … Next .
+Displaying 21 to 30 of 132 Previous 1 2 3 4 5 … Next .